top of page

 In the northern tier of the United States, hardneck garlic is planted in the fall, around the time we dress up like skeletons and ghosts - Halloween.
 After the garlic is planted 2-3 inches deep, pointy-side up, the garlic begins to develop a root structure.
 Garlic roots develop during the fall and winter—before the ground freezes—and by early spring, the planted clove and root structure begin to produce green foliage.
 If hardneck garlic cloves are planted at the right time, there should be no sprouting until early spring.

-The garlic roots that develop in the fall and winter are fine and delicate.
-If you remove a garlic clove from the soil in December (assuming the soil is not frozen), you will notice many creamy-white colored roots that have the appearance of very thin angel hair pasta.
+The garlic roots that develop in the fall and winter (after an autum planting) are fine and delicate.
+If you gently peek at a planted garlic clove in the soil in December (assuming the soil is not frozen), you will notice many creamy-white colored roots that have the appearance of very thin angel hair pasta.
 The garlic root, in botany, is that part of a vascular plant normally underground.
 Its primary functions are anchorage of the plant, absorption of water and dissolved minerals and conduction of these to the stem, and storage of reserve foods.

 Can I Transplant Garlic?